yibeichan/structsense/README.md

       api_base: http://localhost:11434
       model: nomic-embed-text:latest
   ```
-- The fifth and the final one is the `search configuration`, where we define the search keys.
+- The fourth and the final one is the `search configuration`, where we define the search keys.
 Since the ontology/schemas are our current knowledge source, which is why you see the label and entity as search key. _This is optional if you do not use knowledge source._
   ```yaml
   search_key: #local vector database
     - entity